GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 1. Remove the saucepan from the heat and add the chocolate, whisking until smooth (you want to make sure the chocolate has fully melted from the residual heat of the cream).
 1. Add the butter and whisk until smooth.
 1. While the mixture is still hot, pour over the assembled cake.
+1. If desired, decorate the sides of the cake with sliced almonds.
 </div>
 </div>

 # Assembly

+1. Bake the orange almond cake and chocolate cake first and let cool (I find that if I do the orange almond cake first, I can make the chocolate cake batter in the time it takes the orange almond cake to bake).
+1. While the cakes are cooling, make the orange cream cheese frosting.
-1. Remove the orange almond cake and chocolate cake rounds from their pans and trim off the tops until they are level.
+1. Remove the cooled orange almond cake and chocolate cake rounds from their pans and trim off the tops until they are level.
 Hopefully they're around the same height, but it's fine if one is slightly larger than the other.
 1. Place the orange almond cake round on a wide plate.
-1. Gently spread (or, if you have a piping bag, pipe) a thin layer of the orange cream cheese frosting over the top of the orange almond cake round.
-The layer should be less than half a centimeter thick.
+1. Gently spread (or, if you have a piping bag, pipe) a thin layer of the orange cream cheese frosting over the top of the orange almond cake round (the layer should be less than half a centimeter thick).
 1. Place the chocolate cake round on top of the layer of orange cream cheese frosting, making sure it lines up with the edges of the orange almond cake round.
-1. Refrigerate the assembled cake while you make the chocolate frosting.
+1. Refrigerate the assembled cake and make the chocolate frosting.
 1. Remove the assembled cake from the fridge and pour the still-hot chocolate frosting over it, making sure you coat the top in a thick layer and have enough left over to completely cover the sides of the cake.
 1. Using a rubber spatula, spread the chocolate frosting up the sides of the cake.
-Depending on how long you refrigerated the cake, the frosting will probably be hot enough that it will keep running down the sides.
+Depending on how long you refrigerated the cake for, the frosting will probably be hot enough that it will keep running down the sides.
 That's fine, just keep spreading it back up until it cools enough to stay.
 If you have any extra chocolate frosting, collect it into a separate container and chill it so that you can pipe it on later as decorative swirls.
 1. If desired, cover the outside of the cake in a layer of sliced almonds.
 1. Put the cake back in the fridge and let it chill until the frosting has thickened; at least an hour.
 If desired, you can pipe the excess chocolate frosting onto the cake as decorative swirls once the frosting has thickened.
 1. The Prolific Oven website recommends taking the cake out of the fridge 1-2 hours before serving to let it come up to room temperature.